 "The Stitch is a Dark power.
-I had pleaded with Charlie to get rid of it for months and months.
-When I touched it the first time I had seen what I had become.
-The second time, I could feel it tearing my soul apart.
-I had only touched it for a second, but it was excruciating, worse than any pain I've ever experienced.
+When I touched it the first time I saw what I had become.
+The second time—I could feel it tearing my soul apart.
+I had only touched it for a second, but it was excruciating—worse than any pain I've ever experienced.
 I never wanted to see it again."

 "Why did it feel like that?
 Was it actually ripping your soul?"